 On April 29, 2014, the Board of Directors (the "Board") of the Company appointed Glenn G. Coleman as Corporate Vice President of the Company effective as of May 2, 2014.
-In addition, on April 29, 2014, the Board of the Company appointed Mr. Coleman as Corporate Vice President, Chief Financial Officer and Principal Accounting Officer effective one business day after the Company files its Form 10-Q for the quarter ended March 31, 2014 with the Securities and Exchange Commission (the "SEC"), as early as May 2, 2014 and no later than May 13, 2014.
-At such time that Mr. Coleman commences as Chief Financial Officer, John B. Henneman, III will cease to serve as the Company's Chief Financial Officer and will then serve as Corporate Vice President, Chief Administrative Officer.
-At such time that Mr. Coleman commences as Principal Accounting Officer, Jerry Corbin will cease to serve as the Company's Principal Accounting Officer, but Mr. Corbin will still serve as Corporate Vice President, Corporate Controller.
-The Company expects to incur severance obligations pursuant to Mr. Henneman's employment agreement.
+In addition, on April 29, 2014, the Board of the Company appointed Mr. Coleman as Corporate Vice President, Chief Financial Officer and Principal Accounting Officer, which became effective on May 2, 2014.
+When Mr. Coleman commenced as Chief Financial Officer, John B. Henneman, III ceased to serve as the Company's Chief Financial Officer and continues to serve as Corporate Vice President, Chief Administrative Officer.
+Jerry Corbin ceased to serve as the Company's Principal Accounting Officer effective May 2, 2014, and continues to serve as Corporate Vice President, Corporate Controller.